 Sharing knowledge, brainstorming ideas, conducting discussions, organising events.
 More and more companies recognise the value of online communities.
 But managing these communities is a discipline on its own, and it's one that's often underestimated!
 Companies are looking for community managers, but they do not really know what type of person is best for the job.
 Have you recently launched an online community or are you planning to do so?
-Do you know which skills, competences, knowledge and experience your community manager needs to have?
+Do you know which characteristics, qualities, skills, competences, knowledge and experience your community manager needs to have?
 No?
 Then we'll happily help you with your search!

 What is an online community?

 Let's start from the beginning: what is an online community?
 An online community is a (often closed) website where a group of people can communicate and interact with each other.
 This group usually has a common interest or purpose.
 Often you have to be a member of the community to, for example, create groups and topics, post comments, and organise events.
 Online communities exist on many different platforms from closed groups on well-known social media platforms such as Facebook and LinkedIn to independent platforms such as Jive and Open Social.
 Companies often have different reasons for starting an online community, including: